beniamino98/footballR/README.md

 ```

-### Importing Data
+### Download Data

-It is possible to import a several types of data with the function: `football_uk`.
-You can import all the data availables, using country = "all" and division = "all" and specifying just the range of years.
+You can import all the data available, specifying the argument "all" in both: country and division parameters.
+The years go from 2000 up today, but before 2010, they are not always consistent.
+An example:

 ```r
 > football_uk(country = "england", division = "div1", year = c(start = 2010, end = 2020), quiet = FALSE)